fetsh/feast_fast/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Credits

+Way to calculate feasts and fasts was taken from http://calendar.lenacom.spb.ru/

+## License

+Released under the MIT license.

+Copyright (c) 2012 il.zoff